jacobgranttrading/LendingHomeCaseStudy/README.md

  ---

-The Lending domain, more specifically the Mortgage space is a trillion dollar industry dominated by many traditional institutions some of them reporting multi billions in revenue in 2019.
+The Lending domain, more specifically the Mortgage space is a multi trillion dollar industry dominated by many traditional institutions some of them reporting multi billions in revenue in 2019.
 Companies like LendingHome have come into the space as disruptors looking to create a customer focussed loan process that is faster, more transparent & still produces high quality investment options for investors.
 LendingHome along with several other FinTech lenders have successfully broken into the space and are forcing larger traditional institutions to recognize them as competitors.

  ---